brucestull/django-starter/notes/01_how_to_create_this_repository.md

             PS C:\Users\Bruce\Programming\django-starter>
             ```
-        * The current directory contains only `git`-related files and a `notes` directory for markdown documentation files.
+        * The current sample directory contains only the `README.md` for this repository and a `notes` directory for markdown documentation files.
+Your repository may contain other files such as a `.gitignore` or `LICENSE`.
+These are related to the repository but do not affect the code.

 1. **ACTION:** Proceed to [Create `pipenv` Virtual Environment](./02_create_virtual_environment.md)